Million Tree Campaign

 not typically do these things!"
 And in South Sudan the focus is on trees like jackfruit, moringa, firewood - and rain.
 Our partner there, Paskwale Ben, tells us he's planting "rainforest": "If we plant trees, the rains return," he says. (photo: Congolese girls receiving scholarships from our Give a Girl a Chance program pitch in with tree planting)

-And we're beginning work in Nepal, where our partner, anti-trafficking organization Shakti Samuha, tells us “Climate change leads to migration which leads to insecurity and vulnerability for girls and women to be trafficked.”
+And we're beginning work in Nepal, where our partner, anti-trafficking organization Shakti Samuha, tells us “Climate change leads to instability and instability increases trafficking.”

 Help us create habitat, food, medicines, shade, rain - and safety!
 Your contribution can also offset your carbon emissions - a tree in the tropics takes in around 50 pounds of carbon every year!
 And these trees will just make our world beautifuller :)

 $1 plants 10 trees

 10 trees absorb 500 pounds of CO2 per year

 Make a difference – plant trees!